valderman/aplite-benchmarks/README.md

 Aplite benchmarks
 =================

-This repository contains benchmarks for the ICFP '16 submission "High-performance functional web applications through EDSLs".
+This repository contains benchmarks for the Haskell Symposium '16 submission "High-performance client-side web applications through Haskell EDSLs".

 Apologies for the embarrassingly messy code!